 This one may be more style than function but are inexpensive to buy and make pouring out of bottles a lot easier.
 Less chance of those catastrophic moments when the alcohol misses the glass!

-Garnishes may seem like a style elements but do actually add to the final flavour of the drink and so if it recommends in your cocktail book that you use them, then go with it.
+Garnishes like lemon and lime may seem like a style elements but do actually add to the final flavour of the drink and so if it recommends in your cocktail book that you use them, then go with it.
 Buy the right ingredients from the shop or even prepare your own for some of them to finish the drink perfectly.

 So you have all your essentials, picked your recipes from your cocktail book and prepared your ice and garnishes – what’s left to add?
 Alcohol of course!!
 It is possible to set up a nice range of cocktails on a budget because there are plenty that use the same few ingredients with different mixers and garnishes.
 So start with your favourite base spirit, say whiskey or vodka, and see how many different drinks you can make with it.
 Before long, your alcohol cupboard will resemble a brightly coloured, interesting smelling drinks shop but in moderation, it’s all great fun.